GKrizz/Document/Week9/Day57-README.md

-# ✅ ISSUE 2: For New Encounter--import--Old encounter data not showing in drop down.
+# Issue 2: For New Encounter--import--Old encounter data not showing in drop down.

 ## 🧠 Problem
     On creating a new encounter, clicking Import does not show data from old encounters in the dropdown.